kanh3/CS1XA3/Project02/README.md

-This project contains 2 parts:
+#This project contains 2 parts:
 1. A CV Webpage
 2. A Simple Web App

-About The CV Webpage:
+##About The CV Webpage:
-- What:
+What:
     - An **ugly-colorful** personal webpage.
     - Contains a navigation bar, a header, content, and a footer.
 	- Nav bar
 	- Header
 	- Contnet
-	    - Left border
+	    - Left column
 	            - Basic infomation
 		    - Skills
-	    - Right border
+	    - Right column
 		    - About this page
 		    - Experience
 		    	- Education